MaxenceDC/ProgrammingChallenges/Challenges/Practical/4-markov_chain/README.md

 I then need to implement the `new` method for the `SentenceMarkovChain`.
 This function will need to take a sentence as input, and return a new Option for a `SentenceMarkovChain` with `states` containing every possible words, and `transitions` containing the transitions probabilities.
-To do that, the function starts by removing any non-alphabetic/punctuation characters from the sentence using this regex:
+To do that, we start by removing any non-alphabetic/punctuation characters from the sentence using this
+regex:

 `/[^A-Za-zÀ-ÖØ-öø-ÿ\s!?\.,;-]/`

-Then, it will split the sentence into words, and add each word to the `states` Vector.
-Finally, it will make sure the sentence contains at least one word.
+Then, we will split the sentence into words, and add each word to the `states` Vector.
+Finally, we will make sure the sentence contains at least one word.
+If not, we return an `Err`.

 Here is the first part of the `new` method: